 Atlas Trust

 Trust in Atlas is explicit, verifiable, and temporary.
 Verified humans allocate trust on each other across specific topics.
-Governance cycles lock and refresh those allocations.
+Allocations mature on a rolling timeline; superseded versions drop off automatically.
 Witnessing makes the whole process publicly verifiable.

 In real life, trust is specific — you trust different people on different things.
 Atlas brings that distinction online: trust on climate science doesn't make you trusted on software security.